 When I wrote my first book, Mean Streets and Raging Bulls, on the evolution of film noir in the context of industrial, cultural and socio-political change, I deliberately opted not to include a proper conclusion.
 I was criticised for this in reviews, but my feeling then and now was that I was describing something that had not yet finished.
 There was no definitive answer to offer.
 Everything that had gone before in the previous pages was impressionistic, filtered through my subjective perspective.
 I offered it up as one view among many.
 The book was an invitation to conversation and further discussion, not the closure of a debate.

 Perhaps my suspicion of the expert stems from that time and guides some of my research into neo-generalism.
 Having immersed myself in several industries and the endless streams of words and images that shape our social media, I am left with two reflections.
 First, that we live in a world of hypothesis and speculation.
 Second, that there is an overriding tendency among experts to impose their own preferences, to shape concrete opinions from them with which they seek to indoctrinate others.
 I can never know to what extent they delude themselves, firmly believing in the rightness of their convictions.
-However, when I see their platitudes and artful self-marketing shared in my Twitter stream I am reminded of the line from James Sallis’s poem ‘Manumissions’: ‘Each morning they tell us eloquent, beautiful lies’.
+However, when I see their platitudes and artful self-marketing shared online I am reminded of the line from James Sallis’s poem ‘Manumissions’: ‘Each morning they tell us eloquent, beautiful lies’.